Using the Record Office

 It is advisable to record the reference numbers of any records that you consult in case you wish to refer to them again.

-Documents should be handed back at the Enquiry Desk.
-Once you have finished consulting original material, your reader's ticket will be returned.
+Documents should be handed back at the enquiry desk.
 Please ensure that you have returned the documents at least ten minutes before closing time.

-A Code of Conduct applies to use of the Search Room, for the benefit of all users and the preservation of the documents we hold.
-(PDF, 247KB, 1 page).
+A code of conduct applies to use of the search room, for the benefit of all users and the preservation of the documents we hold.